ericescalante/ericescalante.github.io/_posts/2015-06-21-isomorphic4.md

 {% endhighlight %}

-*Explanation*: The markup is just a simple html page, but close your eyes for a second and picture this embedded on a large, living app.
+*Explanation*: The markup is just a simple html page, but close your eyes for a second and picture this implemented properly on a large, living app.

 The magic starts at line 26, where we tell our dnode php instance to connect to port 3001, the one we defined in our node server script as `dnodePort = 3001`.
 This gives us a `$remote` object from which we can make calls to functions implemented on the other side of this funny wormhole, back in node.

-So, when we do `$remote->renderIndex` that `renderIndex` is the one we just defined on server.coffee a couple of paragraphs above!
-When I saw this running the first time my mind was totally blown! (yes, I know I need to have more fun).
+So, when we do `$remote->renderIndex` that `renderIndex` is the function we just defined on server.coffee a couple of paragraphs above!
+When I saw this running the first time my mind was totally blown (away)! (yes, I know I need to have more fun).

 Next, we just pass the current page inside an `$options` array and get back a `$result` variable containing the output of the node app, including a link to our `bundle.js` that includes the browser-side react-routing code!